10 things to consider when selecting a wholesale coffee supplier

-In roasting coffee, size is not a fair or reasonable indicator of purchasing power as the predominant input costs in roasted coffee beans are the raw materials and the related financing of marketing incentives or their DSO's (accounts receivables).
+In roasting coffee, size is not always the key indicator of purchasing power or quality.
+Most input costs in roasted coffee beans are the raw materials and the related financing of marketing incentives or their DSO's (accounts receivables).

 How to measure coffee quality

 Whilst that may sound simple, in fact it's the most challenging target for a coffee roaster to prepare such a product.